Seneca-ICTOER/OSL645/docs/Labs/lab2.md

 cp /bin/l*   .
 ```

-- View the contents of the contents directory.
+- View the contents of the commands directory.
 What did this command do?

 21. Issue the following Linux command: